-Beyond the Annual General Meeting, the Chief Executive Officer, Chief Financial Officer, and such other key executive members as may be relevant to the matter, meet regularly with investors and analysts to provide them with updates on the Group's business and to obtain feedback regarding the market's expectations of the Group.
+Bevond the Annual General Meeting, the Chief Executive Officer.
+Chief Financial Officer, and such other key executive members as may be relevant to the matter, meet regularly with investors and analysts to provide them with updates on the Group's business and to obtain feedback regarding the market's expectations of the Group.

-This follows on from the half year and full year announcements of the results for the Group when the Chief Executive Officer, Chief Financial Officer and certain other key executives travel to meet existing and prospective shareholders and analysts/commentators on an individual and collective basis.
-These meetings have on occasion been carried out by way of online video calls also since the COVID-19 pandemic.
-It also occurs during any particular year on an ad hoc basis with the announcements of key events around contracts, products, and corporate transactions.
+This follows on from the half year and full year announcements of the results for the Group when the Chief Executive Officer, Chief Financial Officer and certain other key executives travel to meet Board Evaluation existing and prospective shareholders and analysts/commentators The Board engaged an external party to conduct a performance on an individual and collective basis.
+These meetings have on review of the Board and its committees in 2021.
+The main occasion been carried out by way of online video calls also since recommendations arising from the review were prioritised the COVID-19 pandemic.
+It also occurs during any particular and actioned during 2021/2022.
+The Board will have another year on an ad hoc basis with the announcements of key events independent review carried out in 2023. around contracts, products, and corporate transactions.
 We have introduced a specific investor review document on our corporate website, to update both existing and prospective shareholders on the Groups business and performance.

 We provide further updates as required on acquisitions, performance of key elements, products and markets as may be necessary and which may be important to the understanding of the strategy, the market position, the business, the products and the team.
-In addition, though there is no regulatory requirement for it, the Group has decided to provide detailed quarterly updates over recent years to provide more timely insight for stakeholders, and to provide a platform for more informed decision making and questioning by stakeholders.
+In addition, though there is no regulatory requirement for it, the Group has decided to provide detailed guarterly updates over recent years to provide more timely insight for stakeholders, and to provide a platform for more informed decision making and questioning by stakeholders.
 Attention is drawn to these announcements on the corporate website.
 In addition to this, shareholders are actively encouraged to visit key sites, meet key people and discuss the business of the Group.